psilons/pypigeonhole-build/docs/impl_notes.md

 - For applications, we hard code "bin" folder for start-up and other scripts.
   We hard code "conf" folder for configurations.

+- we use python code for configurations, rather than a property file.
+  The drawback is when we update versions, it's ugly to update the code.
+  Maybe AST helps, or externalize version information.
+This is so far the only place where we need to use properties files.
+Please keep app_version assignment in the code unique so the search on this string returns unique result.

 ## Dependency Management